 Then when you set up your ad through Ads Manager (in Business Manager), toggle the Create Split Test radio button to set up multiple ads and test them against each other.
 Tip: It’s best to test one ad element at a time, so you can hone in on what is most effective with your audience.

 With the strategies and tools covered in this article, you have everything you need to create your first Instagram ad.
-For further inspiration, check out our roundup of the Best Instagram Image Templates.
+For further inspiration, check out our roundup of the Best Instagram Image Templates and visit the School of Instagram for more Insta tips.